ettec/open-trading-platform/README.md

 **Grafana:**  a number of OTP specific dashboards are provided as part of the platform to assist with monitoring.

+**QuickFixGo/QuickFixJ:** fix engines used to communicate between the platform's order gateways and market simulators.

 **BlueprintJS:**  a library of GUI components designed for applications built to analyse data; there is a good affinity between this type of application and a trading application, I have found it to be a good match in practice.

 **Caplin Flexlayout:** the ideal GUI layout manager for a trading application as it was originally written to be, well, a layout manager for a trading application (thanks to Caplin for open sourcing it).